-From the beginning, The Food Bank of Waterloo Region (The Food Bank) has been a community-based organization striving to build effective partnerships within Waterloo Region.
-We work collaboratively with community programs and agency partners, as part of the Community Food Assistance Network, to provide food and other vital supports to people in need.
+From the beginning, The Food Bank of Waterloo Region (The Food Bank) has been a community-based organization striving to build effective partnerships within Waterloo region.
+We work collaboratively with 120+ community programs and agency partners, a part of the Community Food Assistance Network, to provide food and other vital supports to people in need.

 Today, The Food Bank of Waterloo Region provides: